Chromebooks vs. Windows 10 Laptops: What Should You Buy?

 For a laptop to be fully functional, you'll need a few basic programs, including ones for productivity, photo editing, video editing, video playback, music playback and a browser.
 For Windows laptops and Chromebooks, all of that's possible, but Google's OS is still a work in progress.

-If there's a program you want to run, chances are, Windows supports it.
+If there's a program you want to run, chances are that Windows supports it.
 And that goes for most games as well.
 Looking for a more tablet-like experience, or have a system with a touch screen?
 Microsoft claims that there are 669,000 apps in the Windows Store.

 Some of our favorite Windows 10 apps include Facebook, Kindle and Flipboard.
 All three of those options offer interactive Live Tiles to keep you updated on what's happening in the world.
 The Dropbox app on Windows 10 is clean and simple to use, as is Adobe Photoshop Express.

 Chrome OS is basically a big browser, so if you can run a program or play a game through a website, you can use it in Chrome.
-There isn't exactly software to download, but there is a decent array of apps.
-Keep in mind, however, that if a game requires Adobe Flash or a dedicated plugin, you won't be able to open it in Chrome.
-Reports say that Chromebooks may soon be able to run as many as a million Android apps, which would significantly boost the number of available programs.
+There's no software download, but there is a decent array of apps.
+Keep in mind, however, that if a game requires Adobe Flash or a dedicated plugin, you won't be able to use it in Chrome.

 The Chrome Web Store currently offers thousands of apps, though Google doesn't provide the exact number.
 A few dozen of those apps offer at least some offline functionality, such as Kindle Cloud Reader and Google Drive for reading and editing on the go.
 Also, you can change the settings in some programs, such as Google Docs, to access them offline.
 In addition, Google has connected some Chrome and Android apps, such as Evernote and Spotify, for a seamless experience across devices.